 We have continued our investment programme of improving the warmth of customers' homes investing through the Government's Social Housing Decarbonisation Fund programme.
-At year end in excess of 85% of properties were at EPC C or above, with the target of 100% by quarter three 2025, five years ahead of the government target for fuel poor homes.
-We have continued our programme of option appraisal of all properties with a negative 30-year Net Present Value (NPV) to identify how we can develop the financial or social returns from each property or to consider alternative uses and decommissioning.
-An example of our active asset management was at Gaywood Green, where demolition was completed during the final quarter of the financial year.
+At year end in excess of 90% of properties were at EPC C or above, with the target of 100% of properties - where it is economically and practically viable to do so - during 2025-26, which is five years ahead of the government target for fuel poor homes.
+The reporting in the VFM table above refers to the percentage of properties at EPC D level or above to ensure prior period reporting is on a like for like basis.